 I ran into the Ashby BART station and pushed my card through the slot and there was no turning back.
 Those voices hovered in the air, trailing me like they owned my heart.
 This was my chance to set aside the independence I so coveted and see what it took to trust a dance partner the way I trusted my business colleagues and friends.
 The expectation that all Latinas are good dancers was as foolish as the other stereotypes I regularly helped my clients unearth and release.
 Practicing what I preached was not always fun.

-I exited the 16th station and walked down the sidewalk full of odors ranging from pan dulce, carnitas, and urine.
+I exited the 16th station and walked down the sidewalk full of odors ranging from pan dulce to carnitas to urine.
 On the wall just outside the Center’s blood-red building, a jaguar stood vigil with an outstretched tongue, daring me to enter.
-I boldly bought a four-class pass to stake my claim and climbed the dark stairs to the second floor landing.
+I boldly bought a four-class pass to reclaim my stake and climbed the dark stairs to the second floor landing.
 Standing outside the dance studio with a few other intrepid souls, it was as if we were going to watch a safe sex video before being tested for HIV.
-We avoided each other’s eyes and stood like wallflowers along the cool walls.
-The teacher, a dark haired, petite gringa walked through us and into the studio with her assistant, a younger man with short-cropped hair, a thin frame and large dark, almond eyes.
-A full-length mirror greeted me and a huge sigh escaped my lips.
+We avoided each other’s eyes and stood like girasoles along the cool walls.
+The teacher, a dark haired, petite gringa walked through us and into the studio with her assistant, a younger man with short-cropped curly hair, a thin frame and large dark, almond eyes.
+A full-length mirror greeted me and a sigh escaped my lips.
 I am not one to run away, but that doesn’t mean the thought doesn’t pulse through my veins.

 As I climbed the stairs each Thursday and settled into my row of four, the ‘basic’ accompanied by Hector Lavoe’s canciones became a beat that eased into my body and reminded me the cadera is connected to the corazón.
 In the midst of ending my relationship and managing my mother’s depression, these classes became a sliver of hopeful challenge I pushed myself to stick with as I did my fledgling meditation practice.
 These two anchors held my bruised spirit steady as my doubts rose like swells in the ocean, tempting me to steer back into my past delusions.

 A young Latino, Jaime, probably about eighteen, with cholo pants, an ironed white t-shirt, and a net on his head inspired me to keep coming back when my worries were close to talking me into watching TV.
 When we shyly smiled and placed our hands tentatively on each other’s bodies, we were gente, dancing for our lives.
 His hands guided me into a cross body turn and my body listened for how to meld our distinct rhythms.
-Like friends and colleagues, some partners like Jaime brought grace and strength and some stepped on my toes.
+Like friends and colleagues, some partners like Jaime brought grace and strength and some stepped on my toes as they tried to conquer salsa as their ancestors had conquered this land.
 My goal was to keep my beat and support my partner’s added challenge to lead me.
 I am not going to lie, I did at times anticipate moves, but I mostly enjoyed this rare chance to not make all the decisions.
 An errant move was much easier to correct with my partner on the dance floor than with my ex in orchestrating our children’s schedules.

 I had never been complimented on my dancing.
 When Philip, the assistant, danced with me a few months into my lessons and remarked “Very nicely done,” I thought I could definitely handle having a lover half my age.
 That is, until the next meeting at the organization where my crush was a board member and I was a multicultural planning consultant.
 He charged in, the last to arrive, again.
 At the break he came into the kitchen where I was slicing up strawberries for the group.